whitebox-co/walmart-marketplace-api/README.md

 **Please Note:**

-In certain instances (bulk file uploads) we had to modify request headers to contain Header Parameters that are not included in the auto generation.
+In certain instances, in bulk file uploads, we had to modify request headers to contain Header Parameters that are not included in the auto-generation.
 This is clearly a problem with the Schemas provided by Walmart.

-In order to submit a proper request when using binary file data the following was added to the following classes:
+In order to submit a proper request when using binary file data, the following was added to the following classes:

 -   Inventory
 -   Items